wjmelements/pub/README.md

 Verify there is no cheaper format for your content.
 Verify there are no errors in your content.
 You will not be able to edit or update your publication.

+### Execute sign()
+If you do not wish to remain anonymous, you may sign your work.
+Beware this will de-anonymize all your other activity with this key.

 ## Contributing
 Optimizations that reduce the cost of publication are welcome.
 Please create a pull request on Github.